 Content Areas: Science and Theater

 That’s why the drama process of Thought Tracking is so helpful during the kind of lesson.
-By identifying the stages of transformation for an animal, and then acting out what the animal is thinking or feeling during each stage of the transformation, they are making a natural connection to how the life cycle internally feels as a part of their thought process.
+By identifying the stages of transformation for an animal and the like, and then acting out what the animal is thinking or feeling during each stage of the transformation, they are making a natural connection to how the life cycle tracking internally feels as a part of their thought process.

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.